tnurbek/tnurbek.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am Nurbek Tastan, currently pursuing a <b>Doctor of Philosophy</b> degree in Machine Learning.
-I am associated with the [SPriNT-AI lab](https://www.sprintai.org/) at MBZUAI, where I conduct my research under the guidance of my supervisor, [Dr. Karthik Nandakumar](https://cse.msu.edu/~nandakum/) and [Dr. Samuel Horvath](https://sites.google.com/view/samuelhorvath/home).
+I am Nurbek Tastan, currently pursuing a <b>Doctor of Philosophy</b> degree in <b>Machine Learning</b>.
+I am associated with the [SPriNT-AI lab](https://www.sprintai.org/) at MBZUAI, where I conduct my research under the guidance of my supervisors, [Dr. Karthik Nandakumar](https://cse.msu.edu/~nandakum/) and [Dr. Samuel Horvath](https://sites.google.com/view/samuelhorvath/home).

 My research focuses on <b>trustworthy federated learning</b>, with particular emphasis on <b>fairness</b>, <b>privacy</b>, <b>efficiency</b>, and <b>robustness</b> in collaborative settings.
 I also develop methods to make large-scale models, including <b>language models</b>, more efficiently fine-tunable while also preserving utility and user confidentiality.